MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-store-on-the-remote-server-when-outlook-is-in-cached-exchange-mo.md

 ---

-# How to: Access a Store on the Remote Server When Outlook is in Cached Exchange Mode
+# Access a Store on the Remote Server When Outlook is in Cached Exchange Mode